-For example, if a project conducts field checks quarterly during a year-long reporting period, then only three months of data will be subject at any one time to the penalties above.
+For example, if a project conducts field checks quarterly during a year-long reporting period, and the device is found to be over-reporting by 6.5%, then only three months of data will be subject at any one time to the penalties above.must be adjusted by -6.5%.
 However, if the project developer feels confident that the meter does not require field checks or calibration on a greater than annual basis, then failed events will accordingly require the penalty to be applied to the entire year's data.
 Frequent calibration may minimize the total accrued drift (by zeroing out any error identified), and result in smaller overall deductions.
 Additionally, strong equipment inspection and cleaning practices that include checking all probes and internal components will minimize the risk of meter and analyzer inaccuracies and the corresponding deductions.
 If it is not possible to determine the accrued drift and/or an appropriate method for scaling the data (e.g., drift is recorded in milliwatts, which cannot be directly translated into a drift percentage), the project developer should seek guidance from the instrument manufacturer to confirm when the 5% drift threshold has been reached and how to appropriately scale the relevant data.
 Such guidance should be provided to the verifier and the Reserve.

-If the required on-site cleaning, inspection, calibration, or testing is not properly performed and documented, GHG credits cannot be generated for that reporting period.
+If the required on-site cleaning, inspection, calibration, or testing is not properly performed and documented, GHG credits cannot be generated for that reporting period.27